 The breadth of our research spans across five areas.
 These areas are highly relevant to many facets of industry and the impact of our work is felt at a national and global scale.

-In Robotics and Autonomous systems, we research and develop methodologies for sensing, decision making and control of mechanical and software systems.
+We research and develop methodologies for sensing, decision making and control of mechanical and software systems.
 This research covers the theoretical areas of control systems, perception, autonomous systems and image processing.

-At UNSW, our expertise in engineering systems includes acoustics, noise generated by flow, vibration, condition monitoring and wear.
+Our expertise in engineering systems includes acoustics, noise generated by flow, vibration, condition monitoring and wear.
 We perform fundamental and applied research to create novel solutions for industry and society.